-The Company is party to an exclusive License Agreement (the "WFUHS License"), dated November 30, 2016 with Wake Forest University Health Sciences ("WFUHS") and an exclusive License Agreement (the "IU License"), dated November 30, 2016, as amended, with Indiana University ("IU").
+The Company is party to an exclusive License Agreement (the "WFUHS License"), dated November 30, 2016, as amended, with Wake Forest University Health Sciences ("WFUHS") and an exclusive License Agreement (the "IU License"), dated November 30, 2016, as amended, with Indiana University ("IU").
 Such agreements provide for a transferable, worldwide license to certain patent rights regarding technology used by the Company with respect to the development of CTI-1601.
+Both agreements continue from their effective date through the last to expire of the applicable agreement's licensed patents unless earlier terminated by either party in accordance with their terms.

 In partial consideration for the right and license granted under these agreements, the Company will pay each of WFUHS and IU a royalty of a low single digit percentage of net sales of licensed products depending on whether there is a valid patent covering such products.
-As additional consideration for these agreements, the Company is obligated to pay each of WFUHS and IU certain milestone payments of up to \$2.6 million in the aggregate upon the achievement of certain developmental milestones, commencing on the enrollment of the first patient in a Phase 1 clinical trial.
-The Company will also pay each of WFUHS and IU sublicensing fees ranging from a high single digit to a low double-digit percentage of sublicense consideration depending on the Company's achievement of certain regulatory milestones as of the time of receipt of the sublicense consideration.
+As additional consideration for these agreements, the Company is obligated to pay each of WFUHS and IU certain milestone payments of up to \$2.6 million in the aggregate upon the achievement of certain developmental milestones, which commenced with the enrollment of the first patient in a Phase 1 clinical trial.
+The Company enrolled the first patient in its SAD trial on December 11, 2019 and paid WFUHS and IU less than \$0.1 million.
+The Company will also pay each of WFUHS and IU sublicensing fees ranging from a high-single digit to a low double-digit percentage of sublicense consideration depending on the Company's achievement of certain regulatory milestones as of the time of receipt of the sublicense consideration.
 The Company is also obligated to reimburse WFUHS and IU for patent-related expenses.
 In the event that the Company disputes the validity of any of the licensed patents, the royalty rate would be tripled during such dispute.
-The Company is also obligated to pay to IU a minimum annual royalty of less than \$0.1 million per annum starting in the 2020 calendar year for the term of the agreement.
+The Company is also obligated to pay to IU a minimum annual royalty of less than \$0.1 million per annum.